 An individualized benefit-risk assessment should be performed when considering resuming KISQALI.

-cIncludes clinical symptoms of torsades de pointes, polymorphic ventricular tachycardia, unexplained syncope, or signs/symptoms of serious arrhythmia.
+- Clinical symptoms include torsades de pointes, polymorphic ventricular tachycardia, unexplained syncope, or signs/symptoms of serious arrhythmia

 AI=aromatase inhibitor; ALT=alanine aminotransferase; ARs=adverse reactions; AST=aspartate aminotransferase; CDK=cyclin-dependent kinase; CTCAE=Common Terminology Criteria for Adverse Events; ECG=electrocardiogram; ET=endocrine therapy; ILD=interstitial lung disease; LHRH=luteinizing hormone-releasing hormone; mPFS=median progression-free survival; QTcF=QT interval corrected by Fridericia's formula; TB=total bilirubin; ULN=upper limit of normal.